naorpeled/typeorm-postgres/README.md

 This repository includes GitHub Actions workflows:

-- `test.yml`: Builds the Docker image with a matrix of PostgreSQL and pgvector versions and runs basic extension checks.
+- `.github/workflows/test.yml`: Builds the Docker image with a matrix of PostgreSQL versions and pgvector tags, and runs basic extension checks. `POSTGIS_MAJOR_VERSION` is typically fixed (e.g., to 3) in these tests.
-- `publish.yml`: Builds and publishes the Docker image to GHCR on tagged releases (e.g., `v1.0.0`).
-Ensure you update `IMAGE_NAME` in the workflow to your desired GHCR path (e.g., `yourusername/yourrepository`).
+- `.github/workflows/publish.yml`: Builds and publishes the Docker image to GHCR on tagged releases (e.g., `v1.0.0`).
+The image name on GHCR will be based on your GitHub username/organization and repository name (e.g., `ghcr.io/yourusername/yourrepositoryname`).

 ## TypeORM Compatibility